Yes, Eating Plant-Based is Good For You

 Myth #8: My Family Might Not Like Eating Plant-Based.

 It's not always the case, but sometimes family members don't take to your new plant-based lifestyle right away.
 In most cases, it's easy to add a piece of meat or a bowl of grated cheese on the side of your plant-based recipe.
 The good news is that once you start preparing plant-based meals, most family members are likely to switch over as they see how delicious they really are.

-TAKEAWAY: Plant-based meals are delicious and you can easily add meat as a side to any meal you prepare.
+TAKEAWAY: Plant-based meals are delicious, and you can easily add meat as a side to any meal you prepare.

 Myth #9: It's Just Too Hard and Time-Consuming.

 If you're used to eating out, eating more meals at home can take more time, but there are many ways to keep meal prep simple.
-For example, you can make a pot of beans and use them in burritos, to top salads, in a veggie meatloaf.
+For example, you can make a pot of beans and use them in burritos, to top salads, or in a veggie meatloaf.
 Or, roast a big tray of vegetables to use in veggie bowls or in pasta.
 Check out my article, "Plant-Based Meal Prep for Busy People," for time-saving tips.
-And, remember, developing a new habit is always more time-consuming in the beginning but once you get the hang of it, you'll be happily eating plant-based with minimal effort.
+And, remember, developing a new habit is always more time-consuming in the beginning, but once you get the hang of it, you'll be happily eating plant-based with minimal effort.

-TAKEAWAY: Once you get the hang of eating plant-based you'll spend as much time in the kitchen as you always have, or even less if you use meal prep tips.
+TAKEAWAY: Once you get the hang of eating plant-based, you'll spend as much time in the kitchen as you always have, or even less if you use meal prep tips.

 Free Cheat Sheet

-Now that you know some of the plant-based diet myths, I have a FREE cheat-sheet to help you with meal planning.
+Now that you know some of the plant-based diet myths, I have a FREE cheat sheet to help you with meal planning.